optakt/optakt.github.io/content/process/git-flow.md

 1. Fetch the latest version of the base branch you need to rebase against.
 In most cases this will be `master`.
 2. Run `git rebase <base branch>` from your local branch.
 3. This will make `git` rewind history and put your HEAD back to the first commit that diverges between the two branches.
-4. One by one, commits will be applied to your local branch until one with conflicts is reached.
+4. One by one, commits will be automatically applied to your local branch until one with conflicts is reached.
 5. You will now need to resolve the conflicts
    1. This can be done with a GUI using most development environments, or manually by running `git status` to see which files have conflicts that need to be resolved and modifying them manually.
 6. Now, run `git rebase --continue` to continue rebasing.